-Tip: USB devices sharing the same bus as Prime contend for available bandwidth, potentially causing the camera to drop frame rate.
-For this reason, Photometrics recommends isolating the camera to its own USB3.0 root hub as shown in the Windows Device Manager.
+Tip: USB devices sharing the same bus as the Prime 95B contend for available bandwidth, potentially causing the camera to drop frame rate.
+For this reason, Teledyne Photometrics recommends isolating the camera to its own USB3.0 root hub as shown in the Windows Device Manager.

 A method for creating an independent root hub in computers with many USB devices is to install a PCI Express based USB3.0 interface card for use with the camera.
-In this case Photometrics recommends using the PCIe interface described above, as it also provides improvements in maximum frame rate.
+In this case Teledyne Photometrics recommends using the PCIe interface described above.

-It is not recommended to connect to Prime external USB3.0 hubs.
+It is not recommended to connect to the Prime 95B external USB3.0 hubs.